-Mary Ann is 45 years old and has been running her food business and retail store for 8 years.
-The income she earns has helped see her three children through school, with two of them continuing their education at the University of Santo Tomas in Manila.
+Based in the Philippines, 45-year-old Mary Ann has run her successful food business and retail store for more than eight years.
+The income she earns has helped put her three children through school, with two of them able to continue their tertiary education at the University of Santo Tomas in Manila.

-While many small-medium scale businesses were heavily impacted by the crisis caused by Covid-19, Mary Ann’s adapted well.
-She decided to join Grameen Pilipinas Microfinance, Inc. in October 2020 to add to the variety of food that she can offer in her store.
-She was granted her first loan of 22,500 PHP (467 USD) which she planned to use to purchase an industrial stainless griddle to enable her to add fried chicken and hamburgers to her daily menu to meet the demands of her hungry customers.
+While many small-to-medium scale businesses were heavily impacted by the COVID-19 pandemic, Mary Ann has worked hard and adapted well.
+She decided to join Grameen Pilipinas Microfinance Incorporated (GPMI) in October 2020, securing additional funding to add to the variety of food on offer in her store.
+Granted her first loan of US$467 (PHP 22,500), Mary Ann planned to use the money to purchase an industrial stainless steel griddle to enable her to add fresh fried chicken and hamburgers to her daily menu, to entice her hungry customers.

-On 12th 2020 November, extreme weather from Typhoon Ulysses caused the Marikina River to burst its banks, resulting in mass flooding in what was a non-flood prone area where Mary Ann and her family had been living for 24 years.
-The river water rose to over 18 meters high and caused massive damage to property, livelihoods, and even loss of life.
+On 12 November 2020, extreme weather caused by Typhoon Ulysses saw the Marikina River burst its banks, resulting in mass flooding in what was typically a non-flood prone area.
+Mary Ann and her family had lived in the area for nearly 25 years.
+Unexpectedly, the river water rose more than 18 metres high, wreaking massive damage to property, livelihoods and, tragically, loss of life.

 The November typhoons caused mass devastation on communities already struggling to survive due to COVID-19.
 Although Mary Ann and her family were determined to rise above the difficulties, the sheer extent of the damage meant considerable support was needed to get her business up and running again.